ohdsi-studies/Covid19PredictionStudies/SevereInHospVal/readme.md

 Technology
 ==========
-  SevereInHospitalizedPatientsValidation is an R package.
+  SevereInHospVal is an R package.

 System Requirements
 ===================